 To be considered for admission, you must submit the following documentation.

-- Nonrefundable application fee – The $35 fee can be paid online at the time you apply or paid online at a later date.
+- The fee can be paid online at the time you apply, or paid online at a later date.
 An admission decision is not made until the fee is paid.

-Official academic records for all institutions attended and national exams completed –Required documentation is based on the following:
+Your official academic records for all institutions attended and national exams taken: